 Life hardly lasts long enough to get good at anything.
 It’s not enough to practice scales or memorize lines.
 Professionals act.

 As a speaker and storyteller, I read every book on storytelling I can find.
 I’m writing a third book on my topic.
-I’ve edited almost thirty books by other authors, wading deep into their words to finesse their narratives.
+I’ve edited over fifty books by other authors, wading deep into their words to finesse their narratives.
 I attend workshops and I study the business of speaking and storytelling from stagecraft to marketing strategies to knowing how to be there for meeting planners so they can worry about other, less reliable people.
 I’m an active, engaged member of the National Speakers Association and the Florida Speakers Association.
 I attend Toastmasters meetings where I coach newcomers and listen to feedback from people who aren’t professional speakers—listeners who are very much like the people in my audiences.
 I compete in speaking and speech evaluation contests, and have built relationships with other professional speakers who encourage me, and find my skills and ideas valuable to them.
 Not a day goes by where I’m not engaged in at least one conversation about how to help someone—me, a colleague, or a client—advance in the craft and the business.
 My goal is to be the best in the world—not some day, but today—every day.
 Not try, do.

 Being a hobbyist is more than just okay.
 I love playing music and will continue to enjoy getting better on the guitar, and playing with others.
 When there’s an opportunity to perform for an audience, I’ll do my best to shine.
 I can be a pretty good—even an excellent—guitarist, but I don’t have to be a professional.
 I don’t want that pressure.